yoshi2095/POS-Architecture/POS-system-design.md

 API Development
 Build a robust RESTful API for future integrations and mobile app development.

+Efficient sales processing, incorporating support for loyalty programs, promotions, and diverse departments.
+Comprehensive inventory management, featuring real-time stock tracking and alerts for reorder points.
+Integration with an array of payment methods, including cash, cards, digital wallets, and customized platforms.
+User-friendly employee management tools for performance tracking and payroll administration.
+Customer management functionalities, enabling the implementation of loyalty programs and personalized experiences.
+Hardware setup flexibility and customization options to ensure a user-friendly interface.
+Deployment options encompass both cloud-based and offline modes for scalability and uninterrupted operations.
+Multi-tenant architecture facilitates the management of multiple stores with segregated data and user access.

 Deployment and Maintenance
 Deployment Strategies
 Use Docker for consistent deployment and CI/CD pipelines.
 Offer POS system reseller programs for market expansion